Effective Ways to Control Cattle Heat Stress in Dairy Operations

 • Bedding: heat stress can be increased in low quality, dirty and/or compacted bedding.
 Regular cleaning and bed replacement, joint with good ventilation will provide better quality for cows.

-• Nutrition: The adjustment of diet (to reduce the negative effects heat increment) can be used as a potential mitigation option, also ensure adequate energy intake (feed intake is usualy reduced in heat situations, and higher energy demands for ensuring thermoregulation.
-Having a cartified nutritionist will ensure that diets are formulated ensuring production yield and adapting to eat stress situations.
+• Nutrition: The adjustment of diet (to reduce the negative effects heat increment) can be used as a potential mitigation option, also ensure adequate energy intake (feed intake is usually reduced in heat situations, and higher energy demands for ensuring thermoregulation.
+Having a certified nutritionist will ensure that diets are formulated ensuring production yield and adapting to eat stress situations.

 Lets not forget: WATER